Syllabus

 ANNOTATE: Students are expected to submit annotations for the class readings before each class.
 These annotations will serve as the jumping-off point for class discussions every week (see more details about annotations here)

 REFLECT: Modules usually involve two class meetings.
 Classes will involve a mixture of student and instructor-led discussions, group work, and activities and students are expected to actively participate in class.
-At the end of the week, students are expected to choose and summarize ONE article/podcast from the assigned material using a fixed format (QALMRI or SPARK, see here).
+At the end of the week, you will be expected to reflect on the content covered during the week via guided and/or open-ended reflections, or project work.

 Course Schedule